mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - If you need a new instance of a prototype bean at runtime more than once, use **“Method injection”**.
 Make bean A aware of the container by implementing the ApplicationContextAware interface, and by making a getBean("B") call to the container ask for (a typically new) bean B instance every time bean A needs it.

 **Custom scopes**
-- As of Spring 3.0, a **thread scope** is available, but is not registered by default.
 - You need to implement the `org.springframework.beans.factory.config.Scope` interface.